Honoring Widows: True Need, Family Responsibility, and Church Care

 Paul instructs Timothy to distinguish between widows truly in need and those with family support, placing primary responsibility on relatives while directing the church to care for genuinely destitute, godly widows.

-4 But if any widow has children or grandchildren, let them learn first to show piety toward their own family and to repay their parents, for this is acceptable in the sight of God.
+4 But if a widow has children or grandchildren, they must first learn to show godliness to their own family and repay their parents, for this is pleasing in the sight of God.

-6 But she who gives herself to pleasure is dead while she lives.
+6 But she who lives for pleasure is dead even while she is still alive.

-8 But if anyone doesn’t provide for his own, and especially his own household, he has denied the faith, and is worse than an unbeliever.
+8 If anyone does not provide for his own, and especially his own household, he has denied the faith and is worse than an unbeliever.

-13 Besides, they also learn to be idle, going about from house to house.
-Not only idle, but also gossips and busybodies, saying things which they ought not.
+13 At the same time they will also learn to be idle, going from house to house and being not only idle, but also gossips and busybodies, discussing things they should not mention.

-14 I desire therefore that the younger widows marry, bear children, rule the household, and give no occasion to the adversary for insulting.
+14 So I advise the younger widows to marry, have children, and manage their households, denying the adversary occasion for slander.

-15 For already some have turned away after Satan.
+15 For some have already turned aside to follow Satan.

 Paul instructs Timothy to distinguish between widows truly in need and those with family support, placing primary responsibility on relatives while directing the church to care for genuinely destitute, godly widows.